-"The published plans are the first step towards making the most of efficient and compatible use of land available, channelling urban development into growth corridors within easy reach of open areas, making the best use of our existing systems, conserving our resources, preserving areas for the future and developing in a way that minimise future community costs."
+"The published plans are the first step towards making the most of efficient and compatible use of land available, channeling urban development into growth corridors within easy reach of open areas, making the best use of our existing systems, conserving our resources, preserving areas for the future and developing in a way that minimise future community costs."

-Download the report in sections below:
+Download the report in sections: